BGP Prospector Research Ship, China

 Data acquisition and processing system of the seismographic research vessel

-The 12-streamer 3D seismic vessel has been specifically constructed for serving the high-end 3D, 4D and wide azimuth marine seismic survey market.
+The 12-streamer 3D seismic vessel was specifically constructed for serving the high-end 3D, 4D and wide azimuth marine seismic survey market.

 Seismic waves are passed to the seabed to acquire data from the reflected waves captured by hydrophones of the streamers network.